You don't need me to tell you that social media is important.

 Let me help you answer those questions, and any others you might have.

-In the wake of crazy statements on reproductive rights, along with egregious proposed restrictions , I invented the #UseThe19th hashtag to encourage women to vote in the 2012 election.
+In the wake of some disturbing statements on reproductive rights from politicians, along with egregious proposed restrictions, I invented the #UseThe19th hashtag to encourage women to vote in the 2012 election.
 It launched on March 1, 2012 with even more enthusiasm than I had hoped, and continued to be popular through that November.

 Old Sturbridge Village